 So what's the recommendation?
 Above all else, you should research your pet before you get it.
 Know what you will need for supplies, food, and housing before you get your pet.
 Make sure you have everything prepared ahead of time, which will help reduce stress on your new pet.
 More importantly, you will be sure what to expect from a new pet, and what to look for to make sure your chosen pet is healthy.

-In addition, you will be protected from misinformed or unscrupulous sellers.
+Also, you will be protected from misinformed or unscrupulous sellers.
 Some of the misinformation that people get with their new pets includes how large an animal will get, how much care is required, and incorrect diet and housing advice.
-This is not to say that there are not very knowledgeable and conscientious sellers out there - some will be your best resource and source of information.
-Just be sure you read all you can beforehand to make sure you know what you are getting!
+This is not to say that there are not very knowledgeable and conscientious sellers out there—some will be your best resource and source of information.
+Just be sure you read all you can beforehand to make sure you know what you are getting.